alyf-de/banking/README.md

 ## Fetching a Bank and Bank Accounts

-The creation of a Bank and it's Bank Accounts are handled by the integration.
+The creation of a Bank and its Bank Accounts are handled by the integration.

-Click on the **Sync Bank and Accounts** button in the settings page, and follow the prompts.
+Click on the **Sync Bank and Accounts** button on the settings page, and follow the prompts.

 <img width="75%" src="https://user-images.githubusercontent.com/25857446/208404531-6a292b38-385c-4eff-984c-b288f35b7d88.gif"/>

 ### Test values
-- Select country as `Deutschland`
+- Select the country as `Deutschland`
 - Select `Demo Bank`
-- Select Online Banking method as `Demo Bank PSD2`
+- Select the Online Banking method as `Demo Bank PSD2`
 - Username: `embedded`, Password: `12345`
 - OTP: `12345`